zc-zhang/zc-zhang.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Curriculum Vitae
 Z.C.
 Zhang was born in Jiangsu, China, in 1994.
 He is currently a master student with the School of Mathematics and Computing Science, Guilin University of Electronic Technology, and is also a visiting student with the Department of Informatics, The University of Kitakyushu, Japan.
+His current research interests include multi-agent systems, complex networks, nonlinear system, networked systems, distributed control, sparse optimal control.
+He is a student member of IEEE and IET.

 ```markdown
 Syntax highlighted code block